alexleboucher/docker-express-postgres-boilerplate/README.md

   - **High code coverage** (>90%) to ensure reliability and stability.
 - **Clean Architecture** principles for better separation of concerns and scalability.
 - **Dependency Injection** powered by [Inversify](https://github.com/inversify/InversifyJS), ensuring a modular and testable code structure.
-- **Controller management** with [inversify-express-utils](https://github.com/inversify/inversify-express-utils) for clean and structured route definitions.
 - **Route protection** with custom middleware.
 - **Error handling** with centralized and consistent middleware.
 - **Basic Security Features** with [Helmet](https://helmetjs.github.io/) and [cors](https://github.com/expressjs/cors).